Jo55Jo/Implementierung_Bachelorarbeit/READ_ME.md

-Dependencies: Numpy, math, sqlite3(if one wants to use already compiled models)
+Dependencies: Numpy, math, sqlite3(if one wants to use already compiled models), Matplotlib

 In /Users/johanneswalka/Documents/Documents/Implementierung_Bachelorarbeit/Models/Compiled_Models/SC_compiled.db you can fined already compiled Models from the Spacial Clustered Modul in a SQL table.